MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 1. Restrict remote access to domain controllers from non-Tier 0 machines.

 2. Implement [privileged access](https://technet.microsoft.com/windows-server-docs/security/securing-privileged-access/securing-privileged-access) to allow only hardened machines to connect to domain controllers for admins.

+## Sensitive account credentials exposed & Services exposing account credentials

+> ![NOTE]
+> This suspicious activity was deprecated and only appears in ATA versions prior to 1.9.
+For ATA 1.9 and later, see [Reports](reports.md).

+**Description**

+Some services send account credentials in plain text.
+This can even happen for sensitive accounts.
+Attackers monitoring network traffic can catch and then reuse these credentials for malicious purposes.
+Any clear text password for a sensitive account triggers the alert, while for non-sensitive accounts the alert is triggered if five or more different accounts  send clear text passwords from the same source computer.

+**Investigation**

+Click on the alert to get to its details page.
+See which accounts were exposed.
+If there are many such accounts, click **Download details** to view the list in an Excel spreadsheet.

+Usually there’s a script or legacy application on the source computers that uses LDAP simple bind.

+**Remediation**

+Verify the configuration on the source computers and make sure not to use LDAP simple bind.
+Instead of using LDAP simple binds you can use LDAP SALS or LDAPS.

 ## Suspicious authentication failures